bc250-collective/amd_smu_reverse_engineering/README.md

 This allows fine-grained tuning (like undervolting or overclocking) that BIOS or standard software can’t fully control.
 SMU access is required because the OS alone cannot safely modify these internal settings.

 Boards like the AMD BC-250 also have a SMU.
 Only the interface with the graphics core are documented in the amdgpu code.
-Currently there is no way to do power mangement or overclocking on the cpu.
+Currently there is no way to do power management or overclocking on the cpu.
 Therefore we reverse engineer the SMU firmware to try to gain access to these functions.

 The SMU works by sending messages with ids and parameters to get information back or change the smu state thereby controlling the system.
 The main goal of this repo is to get a list of these messages and understand their function by means of inspecting the firmware.

-(This was only extensively tested on BC-250 firmware but should with most Xtensa based AMD SMU firmware which is everything since Zen + GPUs since ???)
+(This was only extensively tested on BC-250 firmware but should with most Xtensa based AMD SMU firmware which is everything since Zen + GPUs since ???)f

 ## How to extract firmware: